If you have a new Cricut Machine, you may be wondering whether it is worth buying a subscription to Cricut Access.

 It also has the design tools that you need to manipulate these objects – think Photoshop for your Cricut.

-You can also pull in the system fonts from your computer for your text elements.
+As for fonts, you would pull the system fonts from your computer for your text elements.

 By itself, Cricut Design Space is pretty basic.